klaudia102/generatorREADME.md/README.md

 N/A
 ## Usage

-To use application, user should enter 'node index.js' command in terminal and answer question.
-README.md wil be created from given answers and placed in repository.
+To use the application, the user should enter the 'node index.js' command in the terminal and answer the question.
+README.md will be created from the given answers and placed in the repository.

+ Video demo of application: https://drive.google.com/file/d/1YjLZHN9YmbWE-tE9VZj2HkYO-g7whbXb/view

 ## License